 Patients who have this procedure often have less pain and a better quality of life after the surgery.

-They usually need fewer pain medicines, and can move better than before.
+They most often need fewer pain medicines, and can move better than before.